 Sickness and the streets of disease from the Great Plague to the present day

 Originally developed to mark the 350th anniversary of the Great Plague of London in 2015, we present a special half day study tour investigating the A-Z of infectious diseases and medical conditions from ‘the Ague’ to Zoonoses.
-We reveal the spots, sores and scabs that have marked out victims of the various poxes to afflict the city and its people from the seventeenth to the twenty first centuries.
+We reveal the spots, sores and scabs that have marked out victims of the various poxes to afflict the city and its people from the twelfth to the twenty first centuries.

 Explore the alleyways and avenues of the capital to gain an historical perspective on the places forever connected with particular contagions.

 Why should we think of Pall Mall and the scurvy together?

 What does Golden Square have to do with buboes?